psteinroe/supabase-cache-helpers/packages/postgrest-swr/README.md

 [![codecov](https://codecov.io/gh/psteinroe/supabase-cache-helpers/branch/main/graph/badge.svg?token=SPMWSVBRGX)](https://codecov.io/gh/psteinroe/supabase-cache-helpers)
 ## Introduction

 The cache helpers bridge the gap between popular frontend cache management solutions such as [SWR](https://swr.vercel.app) or [React Query](https://tanstack.com/query/latest), and the Supabase client libraries.
 All features of [`postgrest-js`](https://github.com/supabase/postgrest-js), [`storage-js`](https://github.com/supabase/storage-js) and [`realtime-js`](https://github.com/supabase/realtime-js) are supported.
 It also provides a simple server-side abstraction to cache queries to the `PostgREST` API.
 The cache helpers parse any query into a unique and definite query key, and automatically populates your query cache with every mutation using implicit knowledge of the schema.
-Check out the [demo](https://supabase-cache-helpers-swr.vercel.app) and find out how it feels like for your users.

 ## Features